YoussefAwny/AsuMathLabG28/README.md

 **Operating System**
 =======================
-AsuMathsLab is made to run perfectly on linux based systems.

-g++ compiler is used.
+AsuMathsLab is made to run perfectly on linux based systems, as g++ compiler is used.